Easy Homemade Biscuits

 Post may contain affiliate links.
 Read my disclosure policy.

-This recipe will show you exactly how to make real, homestyle biscuits from scratch, using basic pantry staples and a few easy techniques.
+• Easy.
+This recipe will show you how to make biscuits from scratch, using basic pantry staples and a few easy techniques.
 The result?
-Mouthwateringly tender, buttery biscuits that everyone will rave over!
+Mouthwatering biscuits that everyone will rave over!

 • Butter: Make sure the butter is good and cold, right out of the fridge, for the best biscuits.
 Cut it into cubes.